This article discusses Secure Mail security considerations and specific settings that you can enable to help increase data security.

 MIME-Version: 1.0 Content-Type:

 Secure Mail only displays classification markings.
-The app does not take any actions based on those markings.
+The app does not take actions based on those markings.

-When a user replies to or forwards an email that has classification markings, the SEC and DLM values default to those of the original email.
+When a user replies to or forwards an email that has classification markings, the SEC and DLM values default to the marking of the original email.
 The user can choose a different marking.
 Secure Mail does not validate such changes in relation to the original email.

 You configure email classification markings through the following MDX policies.